 Creating Your Budget Plan

 Now that you have a handle on your income, expenses, and financial goals, it’s time to create your budget plan.
+There are plenty of ways to budget.
 One popular method is the 50/30/20 rule, which allocates:

 - 50% of your income to essentials like housing, utilities, and groceries.